 Sometimes I pity children who kill and abuse other children.
-I pity children of rage and children or youth who become entangled with the law.
-It appears that the vast majority of these unlikely murderers are survivors of a house of horrors.
+I pity children of rage who become entangled with the law.
+It appears that the vast majority of these unlikely murderers are survivors of a house of horrors or another form of environmental abuse.
 On the extreme end, torturing and murdering other children repeats their own experiences momentarily releases rage.
 Children of rage are frequently victims of abuse but it may not necessarily be physical or sexual.
 Neglect, witnessing domestic violence, living in a poor community are factors that play a strong role in child pathology. watch 1940s juvenile delinquency

 In the next video, child killers are trained by Muslims worldwide to persecute Jews.
 The children are victims of brainwashing, rather than abuse.
 The parallel between abused children who kill and Muslim children is in the training: the abused child is not instructed in the “art” of murder, but the abuse trains the child to vent his rage on his victims in the same manner and method as the abusers. watch training children to kill